Saumiyav01/smart-radar-adaptive-scanning/README.md

 After MISS    → 0.6000
 ```

-This state is passed to the scheduling layer.
+This probabilistic state is passed to the scheduling layer.

 ---

-# 9. Priority / Risk Score
+## 9. Priority / Risk Score

 The prototype combines timing urgency, activity, confidence and uncertainty: